Dynamic electron-phonon and spin-phonon interactions due to inertia

+Given the electron rest mass of $\approx 0.51~\text{MeV}$ and THz frequencies $\hbar \omega \approx 4.1~\text{meV}$, the Rashba-Hehl-Ni coefficient would take values of $\alpha_p \approx 10^{-12}~\text{eV\AA}$.
+Similar to the Rashba effect, The \change{Rashba-Hehl-Ni} spin-orbit coupling is a consequence of the symmetry breaking associated to the centrifugal force.
+For example, starting from a spherically symmetric potential, the centrifugal force induces a symmetry breaking to a uniaxial symmetry.
+As a result, the \change{Rashba-Hehl-Ni} spin-orbit coupling is allowed.

-The similar order of magnitude holds for the third term, the redshift correction $\sim \frac{1}{2m^2c^2} \vec{p}\cdot\left(\vec{E}_p\cdot\vec{r}\right)\cdot\vec{p}$.
-In fact, it has the same pre-factor as the inertial Rashba term, being a $\frac{1}{mc^2}$-correction.
-Similarly as the inertial Stark term, the inertial redshift is inversion-odd, introducing a weak overlap of inversion even and odd states.
+The similar order of magnitude holds for the third centrifugal correction, the centrifugal redshift $\sim \frac{\gamma^2}{2m^2c^2} \vec{p}\cdot\left(\vec{F}_{\text{Cent.}}\cdot\vec{r}\right)\cdot\vec{p}$.
+It has the same pre-factor as the centrifugal spin-orbit coupling, being a $\frac{1}{mc^2}$-correction.
+Similarly, as the centrifugal field coupling, the centrifugal redshift is inversion-odd, introducing a weak overlap of inversion even and odd states.
 In the case of periodic solids the term manifests as a correction to the dispersion relation.

 We continue by modelling the pseudo electric field using a realistic, but generic 2D model.
 We excite a vibrational displacement $\vec{u}$ by an intense circularly polarized laser pulse $\vec{E}(t)$, acting in the $xy$-plane.
 The displacement follows the damped classical equation of motion